natoriamilligan/app-deployment/steps.md

 - How to use CloudWatch to debug my ECS tasks
 - How to set up secure security groups
 - How to create secrets in AWS Secrets Manager
+- How TLs certificates verify domains/endpoints and encrypt traffic